 Contact us as soon as you can.
-Our talented team of attorneys will want to start working on your case immediately.
+Our talented team of accident attorneys will want to start working on your case immediately.
 If your insurance company calls you, please do not give them a statement until you have spoken to our team.
 We are here to help YOU!

 Proving Your Case

 If there are no witnesses and both drivers report that they had the green light, the investigating officer will likely include in the report that both drivers are at fault.
 It is still possible to win!
 In cases like this, you should contact a Florida red light accident attorney like us at Pardy and Rodriguez.
 We have multiple offices across the state and will work with you and your schedule.
 We understand that you’re worried about your future and we will do everything we can to get you back on track.

 In Florida, running red lights is responsible for more injuries than any other type of car crash.